Do you want to know how to buy musical instruments early childhood for your preschool or day care centre?

 Safety – essential criterion #2

 However, in conversation with a colleague who runs the arts program for a children’s hospital, I learned that some of the wooden instruments would not be suitable for use where infection risks are high.
-Plastic versions would have to be purchased so that they could be sterilised between uses.
+In that case, buy plastic versions so you can sterilise them between uses.

 Durability- essential criterion # 3